What the fund is, how the money is allocated and how to apply

 The Crisis and Resilience Fund is money from the government that we use to provide a safety net for those on low incomes who face an unexpected financial problem.
 It also supports long‑term financial stability in the community.

-Total funding is expected to be £21.3m from April 2026 to March 2029.
+Total funding will be £21.3m from April 2026 to March 2029.

 Free school meal vouchers

-Vouchers will be sent from the school by email, contact your school directly if you do not receive it.
+Vouchers will be sent from the school by email.
+Contact your school directly if you do not receive it.

 What happens if you still need help